MiladArbabi/MLPClassifier/README.md

 # MLPClassifier
-Frist portal into the AI
+Frist meet with into the AI